Empire Test Pilots' School: Course trophies and awards

 The individual was killed in an aviation accident.

 McKenna Trophy

 In memory of the second Commandant of the School, Group Captain JFX McKenna, AFC, killed in a flying accident while serving in that post.
 (Note: On 19 January 1945 flying a North American Mustang IV, when an ammunition box cover detached at high speed, causing structural failure of a wing.
 The aircraft crashed on the perimeter of Old Sarum airfield.)
-Initially the school awarded the McKenna Trophy to the best fixed-wing student, but it is now open to the rotary-wing course as well.
+In the past the school awarded the McKenna Trophy to the best fixed-wing student.

+The award is now given to the student Test Pilot or Flight Test Engineer (Fixed or Rotary) who, in the opinion of the staff, through their skill, attitude, teamwork and effort, exhibited the best example of the spirit of aircraft test and evaluation throughout the year.

 To expand the collapsed table, click on "show" in the Year column header; to collapse again, choose "hide".